Unification Church: Anti-communism

-In 1972, Moon predicted the decline of communism, based on the teachings of the Divine Principle: "After 7,000 biblical years—6,000 years of restoration history plus the millennium, the time of completion—communism will fall in its 70th year.
+In 1972, Moon predicted the decline of communism, based on the teachings of the Divine Principle: "After 7,000 biblical years – 6,000 years of restoration history plus the millennium, the time of completion – communism will fall in its 70th year.
 Here is the meaning of the year 1978.
-Communism, begun in 1917, could maintain itself approximately 60 years and reach its peak.
-So 1978 is the border line and afterward communism will decline; in the 70th year it will be altogether ruined.
+Communism, begun in 1917, could maintain itself for approximately 60 years and reach its peak.
+So 1978 is the borderline and afterward, communism will decline; in the 70th year, it will be altogether ruined.
 This is true.
 Therefore, now is the time for people who are studying communism to abandon it."

-In 1973, he called for an "automatic theocracy" to replace communism and solve "every political and economic situation in every field".
-In 1975, Moon spoke at a government sponsored rally against potential North Korean military aggression on Yeouido Island in Seoul to an audience of around 1 million.
+In 1973, Moon called for an "automatic theocracy" to replace communism and solve "every political and economic situation in every field."
+In 1975, Moon spoke at a government-sponsored rally against potential North Korean military aggression on the island Yeouido in Seoul to an audience of around 1 million.

-In 1976, Moon established News World Communications, an international news media conglomerate which publishes The Washington Times newspaper in Washington, D.C., and newspapers in South Korea, Japan, and South America, partly in order to promote political conservatism.
+In 1976, Moon established News World Communications, an international news media conglomerate that publishes The Washington Times newspaper in Washington, D.C., and newspapers in South Korea, Japan and South America, partly in order to promote political conservatism.
 According to The Washington Post, "the Times was established by Moon to combat communism and be a conservative alternative to what he perceived as the liberal bias of The Washington Post."
-Bo Hi Pak, called Moon's "right-hand man", was the founding president and the founding chairman of the board.
+Bo Hi Pak, called Moon's "right-hand man," was the founding president and the founding chairman of the board.
 Moon asked Richard L. Rubenstein, a rabbi and college professor, to join its board of directors.
 The Washington Times has often been noted for its generally pro-Israel editorial policies.
 In 2002, during the 20th anniversary party for the Times, Moon said: "The Washington Times will become the instrument in spreading the truth about God to the world."